-The Google Pixel 6 Pro is the company’s flagship model and as such has all the top specs, and the most flexibility when it comes to photography features.
-That said, the Pixel 6 shares a lot of those features, with a couple of sacrifices which you may not consider to be that big (and in some cases, you may even think them beneficial).
+The Google Pixel 6 Pro is the company’s flagship model and as such has all the top specs and the most flexibility when it comes to photography features.
+That said, the Pixel 6 shares a lot of those features, with a couple of sacrifices that you may not consider to be that big (and in some cases, you may even think them beneficial).

 Pixel 6 vs Pixel 6 Pro: Camera / Lenses

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 For the first time in Pixel history, Google has included three lenses on the back of its Pixel 6 Pro camera.
 In comparison, the Pixel 6 has just two.

 Both the 6 and the 6 Pro share the “standard” 50 megapixel Octa PD Quad Bayer wide camera with an f/1.8 aperture, LDAF (laser detect autofocus), OIS (optical image stabilisation) and the 12 megapixel ultra wide f/2.2 lens.(opens in new tab) (opens in new tab)

 The Pixel 6 Pro also includes a 48 megapixel telephoto lens (4x optical zoom) with an f/3.5 lens.
 The selfie camera is also different, being an 11.1MP f/2.2 ultra wide device on the Pixel 6 Pro, compared to an 8MP f/2.0 wide angle camera.(opens in new tab) (opens in new tab) (opens in new tab)